Local 4 sports top performances of the week

 We had three outstanding local athletes make this weeks Local 4 sports top performances of the week.

-Our first top performer is Geneseo’s A.J.
-Weller, who put up 399 total yards of offense and six touchdowns in the Maple Leafs 58-7 win over Sandwich.
+Our first local 4 sports top performer of the week is Davenport Central’s senior quarterback Nate Hummel, who put up 328 total yards and 4 touchdowns in Central’s 49-7 win over Cedar Rapids Jefferson.

-Our next top performer is Davenport Central’s senior running back Nate Hummel, who ran for 207 yards and three touchdowns in Central’s 48-23 victory over Clinton.
+Our next top performer is Erie-Prophetstown’s quarterback Kolby Franks, who had 207 total yards and 3 touchdowns in the Panthers to a 55-0 win over Sherrard.

-Our final top performer of the weeks is Assumption’s senior running back John Argo, who had 206 total yards and three touchdowns in the Knights 48-14 win over Wahlert.
+And our final top performer of the week is Davenport North’s quarterback Nolan Mosier, who threw for 315 yards and 2 touchdowns in the Wildcats game on Thursday